tubearchivist/tubearchivist/docs/Downloads.md

 ## Rescan Subscriptions
 The **Rescan Subscriptions** icon <img src="assets/icon-rescan.png?raw=true" alt="rescan icon" width="20px" style="margin:0 5px;"> will start a background task to look for new videos from the channels and playlists you are subscribed to.
 You can define the channel and playlist page size on the [settings page](Settings#subscriptions).
 With the default page size, expect this process to take around 2-3 seconds for each channel or playlist you are subscribed to.
 A status message will show the progress.

 Then for every video found, **Tube Archivist** will skip the video if it has already been downloaded or if you added it to the *ignored* list before.
 All the other videos will get added to the download queue.
-Expect this to take around 1 second for each video as **Tube Archivist** needs to grab some additional metadata.
+Expect this to take around 2 seconds for each video as **Tube Archivist** needs to grab some additional metadata.
 New videos will get added at the bottom of the download queue.

 ## Download Queue
 The **Start Download** icon <img src="assets/icon-download.png?raw=true" alt="download icon" width="20px" style="margin:0 5px;"> will start the download process starting from the top of the queue.
 Take a look at the relevant settings on the [Settings Page](Settings#downloads).
 Once the process started, a progress message will show with additional details and controls: